-Prerequisite: APCE 612 (p.
-237) and consent of coordinator.
+Prerequisite: APCE 612 and consent of coordinator.
 Refer to program handbook.
 Majors only.
 Must be taken at site of admission.
 Minimum of 600 total on-site hours required.
 A culminating field experience for qualified community counseling students in areas of specialty.
 S/U graded.
 Repeatable, maximum of 18 credits.
+Supervision fee required.